Nastel/TNT4J/README.md

 Default TNT4J binding is based on slf4j.

 ### TNT4J Stream Configuration
-TNT4j stream configuration is defined in `tnt4j.properties` which is located by specifying `tnt4j.config` java property (example `-Dtnt4j.config=./config/tnt4j.properties`.
+TNT4J stream configuration is defined in `tnt4j.properties` which is located by specifying `tnt4j.config` java property (example
+`-Dtnt4j.config=./config/tnt4j.properties`).

+In case TNT4J configuration is split to separate external configuration files, use `tnt4j.config.path` java property to define root path, common for all these files (e.g. `-Dtnt4j.config.path=./config/`).
+Then `tnt4j.properties` file defined `import`s will be treated as relative paths to java property `tnt4j.config.path` defined path (e.g. `import: tnt4j-common.properties` will be like `./config/tnt4j-common.properties`).

+By default common configuration files root path is resolved in following sequence:
+* defined using system property `tnt4j.config.path`
+* parent path of system property `tnt4j.config` defined configuration file
+* path defined by `./config` value

 This configuration file defines all event sources, target event sink bindings such as file, MQTT, Kafka, HTTPS etc as well stream specific attributes.
 Here is example of a sample stream configuration:
 ```properties
 ; TNT4J Common Definitions
 {